MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

    1. Select **Add**.
    1. Before leaving this page, record the secret.
 You'll use this value later as the _client secret_ when you register your Azure AD application with your bot.

 1. In the navigation pane, select **API permissions** to open the **API permissions** panel.
-It is a best practice to explicitly set the API permissions for the app.
+It's a best practice to explicitly set the API permissions for the app.

    1. Select **Add a permission** to show the **Request API permissions** pane.
    1. For this sample, select **Microsoft APIs** and **Microsoft Graph**.